Patient & Family Education Materials

 What else do I need to know?

 Two or three working days are needed to process the blood (not including weekends and holidays).
-If the directed donation is for a heart surgery, the blood should be donated 4 to 7 working days before the surgery.
+If the directed donation is for heart surgery, the blood should be donated 4 to 7 working days before the surgery.

 It is possible that the directed donor blood may not be suitable for your child's transfusion needs.
 If the blood is not used for your child, it will be used for other patients who need blood transfusions.